You want smart political talk without the meltdowns?

 To fund more bureaucrats that are going to further destroy their lives.

-Sean, this next two years, there's not going to be a lot of legislation that passes all the way through the the House, the Senate, and get signed in the White House.
+Sean, this next two years, there's not going to be a lot of legislation that passes all the way through the House, the Senate, and gets signed in the White House.

-But we are going to have two years of exposure, exposing the truth, exposing the lies that have been told to the American people, how they have been gaslit, and and this amazing grip that has been going On with the federal government to collude with these big tech companies and uh and and and push true disinformation and even hide real information that the American people need to be aware of.
+But we are going to have two years of exposure, exposing the truth, exposing the lies that have been told to the American people, how they have been gaslit, and this amazing grip that has been going on with the federal government to collude with these big tech companies and push true disinformation and even hide real information that the American people need to be aware of.

 They worked to suppress that so that information would not get to them.

-Uh, we get to get to the bottom of this and and expose this to the American people.
+And so I'm so excited that we and the Oversight Committee and the weaponization of the federal government committee, we get to get to the bottom of this and expose this to the American people.

 And I'm Carol Markowitz.